Black hole: Plunging region

-The final observable region of spacetime around a black hole is called the plunging region.
-In this area it is no longer possible for matter to follow circular orbits or to stop a final descent into the black hole.
-Instead, it will rapidly plunge toward the black hole at close to the speed of light, growing increasingly hot and producing a characteristic, detectable thermal emission.
-However, light and thermal radiation emitted from this region can still escape from the black hole's gravitational pull.
+The observable region of spacetime surrounding a black hole closest to its event horizon is known as the plunging region.
+Within this region, free-falling matter can no longer maintain stable circular orbits or halt its final descent into the black hole.
+Instead, it rapidly plunges inward at speeds approaching the speed of light, becoming increasingly hot and producing a distinctive, detectable thermal emission.
+However, light and radiation emitted from this region can still escape from the black hole's gravitational pull.